pkp/pkp-docs/dev/documentation/en/utilities-email.md

     /**
      * One or more of the GROUP_ constants
      *
-     * This is used to group email messages together in the UI
+     * This is used to organize mailables in the email management
-     * where an editor will find and modify the email templates
-     * used in their journal.
+     * UI shown to journal managers.
      */
     protected static array $groupIds = [
         self::GROUP_SUBMISSION,